Digitization: The Main Driver of Changing Customer Support

 Over the last 5 years, people have been relying on digital support more than ever.
-With staff working remotely all over the world, internal processes are becoming digitised.
-Customers have been raising the bar for customer service, and have been making contactless transactions via mobile the new normal.
-Digitisation is accelerating and end users' demands are changing due to a monumental shift towards a mobile first economy.
+With staff working remotely all over the world, internal processes are becoming digitized.
+Customers have been raising the bar for customer service, and contactless transactions via mobile is now the new normal.
+Digitization is accelerating and end users' demands are changing due to a monumental shift towards a mobile first economy.

-In the past, customer service mostly relied on traditional channels such as email, phone and face-to-face contact.
-Nowadays, customer service managers worldwide are noticing a shift in communication through multiple communication channels.
+In the past, customer service mostly relied on the three traditional channels - email, phone and face-to-face contact.
+Nowadays, customer service managers worldwide are noticing a shift in communication through other multiple communication channels.

 A Shift in Preference of Communication Channels

-With increased digitisation comes a shift in communication channels.
+With increased digitization comes a shift in communication channels.
 In 2019, WhatsApp was the most downloaded mobile app in the world.
-In fact, not one email app made it onto Statista’s top 10 most downloaded apps list.
 However, email isn’t going away any time soon, either.
-In fact, there are over 3.9 billion daily email users globally according to Hubspot, with this expected to grow to over 4 billion by 2023.
+According to Hubspot, there are over 3.9 billion daily email users globally, with this expected to grow to over 4 billion by 2023.

 As channel preference is shifting towards messaging, customers expect a swift response as well.
-Customer service managers are facing a huge challenge in managing not only phone calls and emails, but more and more customer service enquiries from different channels.
+Customer service managers are facing a huge challenge in managing not only phone calls and emails, but more and more customer service enquiries from other messaging channels.

 As a brand, how do you manage the influx in both channels and workload?